-Similar to defform, but without any specific identifier being defined, and the table and flow are typeset indented.
+Similar to defform with #:link-target? #f, but without the initial identifier as an implicit literal, and the table and flow are typeset indented.
 This form is intended for use when refining the syntax of a non-terminal used in a defform or other specsubform.
 For example, it is used in the documentation for defproc in the itemization of possible shapes for arg-spec.